niallio9/insight_project/README.md

 ## Acknowledgments

-* All my friends and the cool people at Insight Data Science who gave great feedbackon the project.
+* All my friends and the cool people at Insight Data Science who gave great feedback on the project.
 And Jag and Cado :)